 About the Amps dashboard¶

-Amps are a normalized unit that measures total consumption across all categories and features within the Amperity platform that are used by your brand.
+Amps are a normalized unit that measures total consumption across all categories and features within the Amperity platform.

 The number of Amps consumed depends on the actions that are performed and how much data processing was required to support those actions.